 Sports and Outdoor Activities

 Are you considering applying to study in Sweden?
-Find out the 7 steps you need to take to study abroad in Sweden:
+Learn more about the Swedish Way.

 The content of this study guide has been developed in partnership with Study in Sweden.